-i Important!
+| i | Important!
 A configuration intent type must be imported before a template can be created.

-- Open Device Management, Configuration Templates.
-2 Click + CONFIGURATION TEMPLATE.
+1 In the form that opens, enter a name for the template.
+Note: Template names cannot start or end with a space, or contain special char other than spaces, underscores, or hyphens.
+Click + INTENT TYPE and choose an intent type.
+Choose a configuration form from the drop-down list.
+Open Device Management, Configuration Templates.
+Click + CONFIGURATION TEMPLATE.
+In the form that opens, enter a name for the template.
+Note: Template names cannot start or end with a space, or contain special chara other than spaces, underscores, or hyphens.
+Click + INTENT TYPE and choose an intent type.
+Choose a configuration form from the drop-down list.
+Click SAVE AS DRAFT to create the template in draft state, or RELEASE to create the template in released state.
+Z Click + CONFIGURATION TEMPLATE.
 3 In the form that opens, enter a name for the template.
-Note: Template names cannot start or end with a space, or contain special characters other than spaces, underscores, or hyphens.
-4 Click + INTENT TYPE and choose an intent type.
-5 Choose a configuration form from the drop-down list.
-6 Click SAVE AS DRAFT to create the template in draft state, or RELEASE to create the template in released state.
-The configuration template is added to the list.
-Enc OF STEPS
+I Note: Template names cannot start or end with a space, or contain special characters 4 • Choose a configuration form from the drop-down list.
+U Click SAVE AS DRAFT to create the template in draft state, or RELEASE to create the template in released state.